 Different than traditional travel programs that focus primarily on culture, NextTerm courses explore a specific topic or issue, in the environment RELEVANT TO THAT TOPIC.

 The freshman experience

 Ninth grade students explore a common theme through a variety of disciplines.
-Students are sorted into groups, each focusing on a different element the year's theme.
-For instance, if the annual theme is climate change, groups may explore climate change through group-specific disciplines like education, agriculture, architecture, history, government, or business.
+Groups focus on a different element of each theme.
+For instance, if the annual theme is climate change, groups may explore climate change through the lens of education, agriculture, architecture, history, government, or business.
 The groups meet with experts in their respective areas, gather as much information as they can, and then collaborate on a documentary-style video to share their expertise.

 exploring Climate change through agriculture

 Students in the freshman Agriculture class are exploring how sustainable farming practices are both good for business and good for the environment.
 A trip to a local organic farm and subsequent interviews with the farmers there gave them plenty of ideas for their culminating video project.